hltk/gitgo/README.md

 ./gitgo --installdir /usr/share/gitgo ../rustgrad
 ```

-4. (NOT YET IMPLEMENTED) There is an optional extra step: install gitgo for all users with the command `make install`
+4. There is an optional extra step: install gitgo for all users with the command `make install`

 If there is a `logo.png` file in the installation directory, the program will detect it, and add it to every page.